2DGD-F0TH/2DGD_F0TH/chapters/002_Maths.md

 When it comes to 2D graphics on computers, our world gets quite literally turned upside down.

-In our math courses we learned about the Coordinate Plane, with an origin and an `x` axis going from left to right and a `y` axis going from bottom to top, where said axis cross it's called the "Origin".
+In our maths courses we learned about the Coordinate Plane, with an origin and an `x` axis going from left to right and a `y` axis going from bottom to top, where said axis cross it's called the "Origin".

 ![Image of a coordinate plane](images/maths/coord.svg){width=30%}